 When to Keep Your Child Home from School

 In an effort to prevent the spread of illness at school, we ask that you keep your child home if he/she exhibits the following symptoms:

 - Fever of 100.0 or greater.
 Your child should remain home until his/her temperature returns to normal for a minimum of 24 hours, without fever reducing medications such as Motrin or Tylenol.
 In the interest of your child, and the school community at large, please do not administer fever reducing medication prior to sending your child to school.
 Inevitably, the fever returns and the child will have to go home.

 - Nausea, vomiting, loose stools and/or excessive malaise.
 Your child must be symptom-free for a minimum of 24 hours before coming/returning to school.

-- Continuous or frequent cough, runny nose, sneezing or any respiratory illness that produces excessive green or yellow secretions.
+- Continuous or frequent cough, runny nose, sneezing or any respiratory illness that produces excessive green, yellow, or clear secretions.
 If these symptoms persist throughout the day, and interrupt the normal functioning of the class, your child will be sent home until the symptoms have resolved.

 - Diagnosis of strep throat, conjunctivitis (pink eye), Varicella (chicken pox), or other communicable diseases.
 If feeling well, and if antibiotics have been prescribed, your child may return to school after 24 hours of antibiotic treatment.